Lessons learned and consolidation for the electric plane I’m designing.

 I need to CAD this up, but the current thought is to place most of the batteries in where the engine would go, with the rest behind the main seat, as weight and balance dictates.

 One of the super nice things about an electric plane is that the “fuel” doesn’t slosh around, or otherwise change the weight and balance.
 Which makes weight and balance calculations much easier, as well as allowing me to better optimize weight distribution.
 Of course, this nicety is countered by the fact that I’m always running at the heaviest fuel load.

 I’m still figuring this out, and once I have this figured out, I’m sure my battery system will change to suit this.

 I’m aware of the existence of a standard for electric airplane charging, but I’m unaware of it’s contents.

 So, instead, I’m thinking of integrating an automotive EV charger.
 These are designed for ~400V battery systems, so I should be able to get one to work with mine.

 I still haven’t ruled out working with actual electrical engineers to design/build my own.

 Ideally, though, I’d be able to integrate an aircraft charger.

-Current thought is two Emrax 228 motors in a stack configuration.
+Current thought is a single Emrax 228 motor.

 While I’m not going to slap solar cells on the plane, I do want to build a folding solar array that can be stored in the plane.